rohankishore/Aura-Text/README.md

 - (If building an installer) Inno Setup 6.4.3 or later

 ### Installation
+You can download a prebuilt installer from the Releases or build one yourself.
+If using prebuilt installers, just skip to the use section.

 #### Building the installer
 1. Clone the repo or download a tarball
 2. Install all prerequisites